CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `/cp request` - View Join Request Info
 *   `/cp view currentData` - Displays in Text Form, your Current RPC Data
 *   `/cp view assets (large | small | all)` - Displays all Asset IconKeys available to you
-*   `/cp view dimensions` - Displays all Dimension Names available for use, if Showing Current Dimension is enabled
+*   `/cp view dimensions` - Displays all Dimension Names available for use, requires `Show Current Dimension` to be enabled
-*   `/cp view biomes` - Displays all Biome Names available for use, if Showing Current Biome is enabled
+*   `/cp view biomes` - Displays all Biome Names available for use, requires `Show Current Biome` to be enabled
-*   `/cp view servers` - Displays all Server Addresses available for use, if Show Game State is enabled
+*   `/cp view servers` - Displays all Server Addresses available for use, requires `Show Game State` to be enabled
 *   `/cp view guis` - Displays all GUI Names available for use, if Per-GUI is Enabled
 *   `/cp view items` - Displays all Item Names available for use, if Per-Item is Enabled
 *   `/cp (help | ?)` - Help Command to display the Above Commands and These Explanations